rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 The application is built for **both** healthcare professionals and patients.
 Using PulsePilot, patients can better record their recovery progress from an injury, as well as general well-being.

-Healthcare professionals on the other hand would use PulsePilot to view the information that a patient has logged, allowing them to better keep tabs on their patients' recovery status outside of the hospital.
+Healthcare professionals on the other hand would use PulsePilot to view the information that a patient has logged, allowing them to better keep tabs on their patients' recovery status outside the hospital.

 At the time of writing, you can do the following with PulsePilot: